Origins of the Industrial Revolution in Construction

 - Development of reinforced concrete reinforcement systems

-These technical solutions laid the foundation for the development of modern construction technologies and continue to be used in modified forms today.
+These technical solutions became the foundation for the development of modern construction technologies and continue to be used in modified forms to this day.